-Are cloth nappies really cheaper?
+Are cloth nappies cheaper?

-Are they actually better for the planet?
+Are they better for the environment?

 YUP!
 Aussies dispose of around 3.3 billion disposable nappies a year!
 These nappies take up to 500 years to decompose!
 That means every disposable ever used is still rotting away in our landfill!